verbb/formie/docs/developers/field.md

 `address1Required` | Whether the Address 1 sub-field should be required.
 `address1ErrorMessage` | The error message for the Address 1 sub-field.
 `address1Collapsed` | Whether the Address 1 sub-field is collapsed in the control panel.
-`address1Enabled` | The error message for the Address 1 sub-field.
+`address1Enabled` | Whether the Address 1 sub-field is enabled in the control panel.
 `address2Label` | The label for the Address 2 sub-field.
 `address2Placeholder` | The placeholder for the Address 2 sub-field.
 `address2DefaultValue` | The default value for the Address 2 sub-field.
 `address2Required` | Whether the Address 2 sub-field should be required.
 `address2ErrorMessage` | The error message for the Address 2 sub-field.
 `address2Collapsed` | Whether the Address 2 sub-field is collapsed in the control panel.
-`address2Enabled` | The error message for the Address 2 sub-field.
+`address2Enabled` | Whether the Address 2 sub-field is enabled in the control panel.
 `address3Label` | The label for the Address 3 sub-field.
 `address3Placeholder` | The placeholder for the Address 3 sub-field.
 `address3DefaultValue` | The default value for the Address 3 sub-field.
 `address3Required` | Whether the Address 3 sub-field should be required.
 `address3ErrorMessage` | The error message for the Address 3 sub-field.
 `address3Collapsed` | Whether the Address 3 sub-field is collapsed in the control panel.
-`address3Enabled` | The error message for the Address 3 sub-field.
+`address3Enabled` | Whether the Address 3 sub-field is enabled in the control panel.
 `cityLabel` | The label for the City sub-field.
 `cityPlaceholder` | The placeholder for the City sub-field.
 `cityDefaultValue` | The default value for the City sub-field.
 `cityRequired` | Whether the City sub-field should be required.
 `cityErrorMessage` | The error message for the City sub-field.
 `cityCollapsed` | Whether the City sub-field is collapsed in the control panel.
-`cityEnabled` | The error message for the City sub-field.
+`cityEnabled` | Whether the City sub-field is enabled in the control panel.
 `stateLabel` | The label for the State sub-field.
 `statePlaceholder` | The placeholder for the State sub-field.
 `stateDefaultValue` | The default value for the State sub-field.
 `stateRequired` | Whether the State sub-field should be required.
 `stateErrorMessage` | The error message for the State sub-field.
 `stateCollapsed` | Whether the State sub-field is collapsed in the control panel.
-`stateEnabled` | The error message for the State sub-field.
+`stateEnabled` | Whether the State sub-field is enabled in the control panel.
 `zipLabel` | The label for the Zip sub-field.
 `zipPlaceholder` | The placeholder for the Zip sub-field.
 `zipDefaultValue` | The default value for the Zip sub-field.
 `zipRequired` | Whether the Zip sub-field should be required.
 `zipErrorMessage` | The error message for the Zip sub-field.
 `zipCollapsed` | Whether the Zip sub-field is collapsed in the control panel.
-`zipEnabled` | The error message for the Zip sub-field.
+`zipEnabled` | Whether the Zip sub-field is enabled in the control panel.
 `countryLabel` | The label for the Country sub-field.
 `countryPlaceholder` | The placeholder for the Country sub-field.
 `countryDefaultValue` | The default value for the Country sub-field.
 `countryRequired` | Whether the Country sub-field should be required.
 `countryErrorMessage` | The error message for the Country sub-field.
 `countryCollapsed` | Whether the Country sub-field is collapsed in the control panel.
-`countryEnabled` | The error message for the Country sub-field.
+`countryEnabled` | Whether the Country sub-field is enabled in the control panel.

 ## Agree